n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

     fork();
 }
 ```
-`no_new_privs` is crucial, you can find more detailed description in [the manual page of prctl][8].
+`no_new_privs` is crucial, you can find a more detailed description in [the manual page of prctl][8].

-As you can see, I wrote a filter and applied it.
-It's actually a vulenrabily sandbox.
-Anyways, let's use [seccomp-tools][1] dump the filter.
+As you see, I wrote a filter and applied it.
+It's actually a vulnerability sandbox.
+Anyways, let's use [seccomp-tools][1] to dump the filter.

 ```s
  line  CODE  JT   JF      K